This post is also available in: Español

 History says that King Cake and Mardi Gras traditions date back many years ago when pagan celebrations were organized to commemorate the arrival of Spring and the fertility season.
 These celebrations started in ancient Rome and when the Christianism was adopted the religious leaders incorporated this celebration as part of the beginning of the lent season.
 Mardi gras is also known as “Fat Tuesday” this is the day when we indulge in treats, meat and all favorite dishes before the abstinence period observed during lent for Catholics and Christians.
 New Orleans is the home of the Mardi Gras where a big celebration happens with the organization of a colorful carnival which is believed was started in the year of 1699 and brought to America by the French.
 Since Mardi Gras is a celebration for feasting on great food decided to compile few favorite recipes, some of my own, one from Southern Living and others more from my my fellow food bloggers who are sharing their original recipes with us and are perfect suggestions for the Mardi Gras or Fat Tuesday party menu.

-New Orleans Fried Chicken: Who doesn’t love fried chicken this recipe is brought to you by Isabel Laessig from Family Foodie a Tampa based food blogger and business woman that is responsible for the Food and Wine conference organization in Orlando, one of the best food blogger conferences in Florida.
+New Orleans Fried Chicken: Who doesn’t love fried chicken this recipe is brought to you by Isabel Laessig from Family Foodie a Tampa based food blogger and business woman.
 Isabel loves to gather her family around the table with simple perfect dishes like this one that uses the famous Besh Box, a Chef John Besh creation.
 I invite you to read Family Foodie’s recipe can wait to try it myself!
 See full recipe here

 Easy Shrimp Paella: This recipe is a simple paella inspired in my Grandmother’s original recipe for Paella a la Valenciana.
 This recipe I developed for Que Rica Vida and I believe suits very well the Mardi Gras theme.
 See full recipe here